 - your name

 - your reference number, eg your Self Assessment Unique Taxpayer Reference (UTR) or VAT registration number

-- full details of why your return or payment was late
+- a full explanation of why your return or payment was late, including dates

 If you couldn’t file or pay because of computer problems, you should include the date you tried to file or pay online with details of any system error message.